demergent-labs/azle/README.md

 2. Create a `package.json` file (`npm init -y`)
 3. Install Azle (`npm install azle`)
 4. Create a `dfx.json` file (`touch dfx.json`)
-5. Create a directory and entry TypeScript file for your canister (`mkdir src && cd src && touch backend.ts`)
+5. Create a directory and an entry TypeScript file for your canister (`mkdir src && cd src && touch index.ts`)

 Your `dfx.json` file should look like this: